DarkendOne/aws-log-processor/README.md

 # AWS Log Processor

-A TypeScript CLI tool built with Bun for searching and downloading AWS CloudWatch logs for Lambda functions.
+A TypeScript CLI tool for searching and downloading AWS CloudWatch logs for Lambda functions.

 ## Features